oat-sa/taohub-articles/articles/Frontend/Architecture/good-practices.md

 Respecting the concept of immutable module variables, the following implementation will offer a better solution.

-The instances created by the factory will all get a dedicated context to store the related data, without polluting possible other instances.
+The factory function scopes the variables managed by the created instance, and each instance will have a dedicated and separated context.
+Only static content is shared across instances, like the component factory and the layout template.

+When an instance modifies the `tabs` variable, it doesn't interfere with `tabs` variable attached to another instance.

 ```javascript
 import component from 'ui/component';